The number of fiberings of a surface bundle over a surface: Description of and the uniqueness problem

+In this subsection, we provide a second construction of $M_{AK}$ from the point of view of the monodromy representation.
+As is known, for $g>1$ the monodromy representation determines an $S_g$-bundle uniquely; see e.g. the book by Farb and Margalit \cite[Chapter 5.6]{BensonMargalit}.

-Let PMod$_{g,n}$ be the pure mapping class group of $S_{g,n}$, i.e. the isotopy classes of $S_g$ that fix $n$ points individually.
-Let Mod$_{g,n}$ be the mapping class group of $S_{g,n}$, i.e. the isotopy classes of $S_g$ that fix $n$ points as a set.
-We have a \emph{generalized Birman exact sequence} as the following, see e.g. \cite{BensonMargalit}.
+Let $S_{g,n}$ be a genus $g$ surface with $n$ punctures.
+Let PMod$_{g,n}$ (resp.
+Mod$_{g,n}$) be the pure mapping class group of $S_{g,n}$, i.e. the group of isotopy classes of orientation-preserving diffeomorphisms of $S_g$ that fix $n$ points individually (resp. as a set).
+We omit $n$ when $n=0$.
+Let PConf$_n(S)$ \emph{the pure configuration space} of a surface $S$ be the space of ordered $n$-tuples of distinct points on $S$.
+We have a \emph{generalized Birman exact sequence} as the following \cite[Theorem 9.1]{BensonMargalit}: